 The format of resits will be determined by the Board of Examiners

-Practical reports written up and handed in at end of session and class-tests following video-based material supplement information presented in lectures and engenders general appreciation of the topic.
+Practical reports written up and handed in at end of session supplement information presented in lectures and engenders general appreciation of the topic.
+Formative assessment (which will not count directly for final module mark) will be provided in the way of class tests following videos which complement lecture material.
 Lectures, practical exercises and videos provide questions for the formal exam which focuses on the testing of factual knowledge and basic interpretation of biological processes.
 The practical reports assess the ability to record and interpret experimental results.